Seven-94/Runpod_ComfyUI/config/README.md

 ## Model Download

-This image requires downloading certain models from Hugging Face on first startup.
+This image allows downloading models from Hugging Face according to your needs.

 To download models with authentication (recommended):
 1. Create an account on [Hugging Face](https://huggingface.co/)